bird-house/birdhousebuilder.recipe.nginx/README.rst

 Usage
 *****

 The recipe requires that Anaconda is already installed.
-It assumes that Anaconda is installed at the default location in your home directory ``~/anaconda``.
-Otherwise you need to set the Buildout option ``anaconda-home``.
+It assumes that the default Anaconda location is in your home directory ``~/anaconda``.
+Otherwise you need to set the ``ANACONDA_HOME`` environment variable or the Buildout option ``anaconda-home``.

-The recipe will install the ``nginx`` package from a conda channel and deploy a Nginx site configuration for your application.
-The configuration will be deployed in ``~/anaconda/etc/nginx/conf.d/myapp.conf``.
-Nginx can be started with ``~/anaconda/etc/init.d/nginx start``.
+The recipe will install the ``nginx`` package from a conda channel in a conda enviroment named ``birdhouse``.
+The location of the birdhouse environment is ``.conda/envs/birdhouse``.
+It deploys a Nginx site configuration for your application.
+The configuration will be deployed in ``~/.conda/envs/birdhouse/etc/nginx/conf.d/myapp.conf``.
+Nginx can be started with ``~/.conda/envs/birdhouse/etc/init.d/nginx start``.

 The recipe depends on ``birdhousebuilder.recipe.conda``.